buttflattery/idows-tinyii-filemanager/README.md

 ### INTRODUCTION ###
 **TinYii File Manager is a Text Editor plugin that is used to manage assets and files using Yii 1.x framework.
-You can use TinyYii Filemanager as a plugin for Text Editors or use it as a standalone filemanager**.
+You can use TinYii Filemanager as a plugin for Text Editors or use it as a standalone filemanager**.

 ***